-All final award decisions for research and statistics programs will be made by the Director of the National Institute of Justice, who may take into account not only peer review ratings and NIJ recommendations, but also other factors as indicated in this section.
-The NIJ Director may also take into consideration whether the principal investigator is new to their career and new to NIJ's research grant portfolios, and meets the criteria outlined on page 6 of this solicitation.
+All final award decisions will be made by the Director of the National Institute of Justice, who may take into account not only peer review ratings and NIJ recommendations, but also other factors as indicated in this section.
+The NIJ Director may also take into consideration the agency's preference for sound RCT designs, whether the principal investigator is new to his or her career and new to NIJ's research grant portfolios, and meets the criteria outlined on page 6 of this solicitation.